Bearbobs/autologin/README.md

 # autologin
-autologin script using python with integrated bash file batch file
+autologin script using python with support for linux and windows